cakephp/phinx/docs/migrations.rst

 You can pass one or more of these options to any column with the optional third argument array.

+The default and update column options can accept 'CURRENT_TIMESTAMP' as a value.

 The Save Method
 ~~~~~~~~~~~~~~~